docc-lab/cacti-dev/tracepoint-api.md

 - Configure controller to establish connections to receivers on startup
 - Send enable/disable updates as structured/semi-structured data
   - JSON format: Requires explicit delineation between enable and disable; can be achieved with few characters however

+## API Endpoints

+- `enable`: Used to only enable a set of tracepoints
+- `disable`: Used to only disable a set of tracepoints
+- `modify`: Used to both enable and disable tracepoints based on specified data